adessoTurkey/ios-boilerplate-swiftui/README.md

 	- run `sh install-githooks.sh` to install git-hooks into your project.
 Includes following git hooks; Git hooks include SwiftLint validation, git message character limitation and issue-id check
 		- pre-commit: This hook provides swiftlint control to detect errors quickly before commit.
 		- commit-msg: This hook checks that messages must have a minimum 50 characters.
 It also tells it should contain an issue tag.
 Ticket id must be between square brackets and [ticketid] separated by hyphens.
 See example: "[ISSUE-123] commit message" or "[JIRA-56] - commit message"

+  #### Encryption Choice (Optional)

+  - If you wish to silence App Store Connect's "Encryption Ask" or don't use any external encryption in your project, you can define `ITSAppUsesNonExemptEncryption` key as `NO` in the Info.plist.
+[Learn More](https://developer.apple.com/documentation/bundleresources/information_property_list/itsappusesnonexemptencryption)

 ## List of Frameworks